ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

 ## 5. Application Examples

+**Basic steps to setup ESP32 BLE Server**
+Setting up a GATT BLE Server on the ESP32-S3 follows a strict initialization sequence.
+The core architecture relies on the standard Bluetooth GATT hierarchy: Device $\rightarrow$ Server $\rightarrow$ Service $\rightarrow$ Characteristic $\rightarrow$ Advertising.Here are the standard steps using the Arduino ESP32 BLE framework (BLEDevice.h):1.1.
+Initialize the BLE Stack:Device Name Setup.Assign a broadcast name to your ESP32-S3 and initialize the underlying Bluetooth hardware stack.

 **Example 1: ESP32-S3 BLE Server (Send Data to Smartphone)**
 This example sets up the ESP32-S3 as a server that advertises a custom service.
 You can read the characteristic value using a smartphone app like nRF Connect, Arduino Bluetooth Controller or LightBlue.
 ```